Royal Mint pays tribute to Alfred the Great with brand new £5!

 2024 George Michael £5

-The latest Music Legends £5 has just been released, and I Knew You Were Waiting for this one!
-George Michael is the latest Music Legend to feature on a UK £5, and this Amazing new release also coincides with the 40th anniversary of his first solo song, Careless Whisper.
+It’s the Music Legends £5 I Knew You Were Waiting for!
+George Michael rocked onto a UK £5, and this Amazing coin also coincided with the 40th anniversary of his first solo song, Careless Whisper.

 One of the best-selling musicians of all time, It’s estimated that George Michael sold over 125 million records worldwide during his career – with smash hits such as Faith, Freedom!
 ‘90 and Fastlove.